maarten-pennings/SevenSegment-over-Serial/README.md

 ## LEGO demo
 See the [LEGO code](legocode) for some examples of how to use the SSoS device with LEGO.

-## Smaller
+## Generation 2: Seven Segment over Serial Small
-The (LEGO) enclosure is 4×8 LEGO units (studs).
-But LEGO technic components need to have odd length.
+The (LEGO) enclosure we made is 4×8 LEGO units (studs).
+But LEGO Technic components usually have an _odd_ length.
-So I set out to miniaturize the Seven Segment over Serial, making a Seven Segment over Serial Small (SSoSS).
+So I set out to miniaturize making a Seven Segment over Serial _Small_ (SSoSS).
 Target is 3×7.
 To achieve this, I made a single PCB, containing both the "Nano" and the 7-segment units.

-Section [version 2](electronics2) shows the schematics and the unexpected flashing problems.
+Section [electronics2](electronics2) shows the schematics and the unexpected firmware flashing problems.

+Section [enclosure2](enclosure2) shows the new enclosure.

 (end)